When and how to use spot metering for accurate exposure

 2. Extreme close ups

-If the portrait is an extreme close up of your subject, where their face fills the frame, spot metering is not essential and you can use matrix metering instead for an accurate exposure.
+For an extreme close up of your subject, where their face fills the frame, spot metering isn’t essential.
+Use matrix metering instead for an accurate exposure.

 How skin color affects metering mode choice